QIRX SDR

 QIRX Installation

-• Step 1: Copy the downloaded file qirxConsole_Linux_xyz.7z into an arbitrary directory of your choice.
-For your convenience, you might rename the 7z file to myqirx.7z (or any other name).
+• Step 1: Copy the downloaded file qirxConsole_Linux_xyz.zip into an arbitrary directory of your choice.

 The names in the green blocks denote directories.